Menu Close

 The architecture

 It is obvious that there is structure in language.
-Talking and understanding are not just about words, but about the structure into which the words go.
-But what are words exactly?
-And what else is there?
+Talking and understanding are not just about words, but about the structure of the different aspects of the grammar, the morphology, the syntax, the phonology, the semantics, and so on.
+But how do these fit together?
 How is the structure assembled?
 In what order?
 The words are obviously composed of parts, place and -S or -D in places and placed, and Re- in replaces and replaced.
-But how do these parts relate to the rest of the structure?
-Are there different meanings in the words and how they are ordered and put together and the situations in which they are used?
-In a manual for aircraft maintenance this can be a matter of life and death, as was once put to the test.

 • Is the meaning conceived first, some desired intention, with the words strung together fully formed to express that intention?